-There is one product that the bank always marks as "GEEN DGS".
+There is one type of account (REK_WONING) that the bank always marks as "GEEN DGS".
 This is the "bankspaardeposito eigen woning" (bank savings deposit for a private residential property).

 A marking for eligibility should be uniform for the entire product.
-For example, if a bank has a product with the label "Xbank for-a-rainy-day account" in the REK-SPAAR product category, all accounts with the same label/product category combination must have the same marking.
-These products should either all be marked as "DGS", or they should all be marked as "GEEN DGS".
+For example, if a bank has a product with the product label "Xbank for-a-rainy-day account" in the REK-SPAAR account type category, all accounts with the same label/product category combination must have the same marking.
+These products should either all be marked as "DGS", or they should all be marked as "GEEN_DGS".